-Each Spring Branch ISD campus must establish and operate a Language Proficiency Assessment Committe (LPAC) composed of at least the following members:
+Each Spring Branch ISD campus must establish and operate a Language Proficiency Assessment Committee (LPAC) composed of at least the following members:

 - Campus Administrator: principal or assistant principal function code 23, as determined in the Financial Accountability System Resource Guide.